abcdesktopio/docs/opsdocs/docs/advanced/4.4/applications/simplestapplicationxedit.md

 * Send the image to the abcdesktop pyos instance

-The following commands retrieve the `PYOS_POD` name, copy the `samplexedit.json` file to the `/tmp` directory inside the pyos pod, and submit the file to the REST API server.
+The following commands retrieve the `PYOS_POD_NAME`, copy the `samplexedit.json` file to the `/tmp` directory inside the pyos pod, and submit it to the REST API server.

 ```bash
 NAMESPACE=abcdesktop